mhirschberg/sqlplusdemo/README.md

 WHERE country = "United States"
 LIMIT 5;
 ```
+That looks really familiar, because there's no difference between SQL and SQL++: we're `SELECT`-ing some fields `FROM` the collection (remember, that is equal to a table in RDBMS world) `airline`.
+`WHERE` and `LIMIT` are exactly the same.

 ### Count the number of airports in each country, ordering the results by the airport count in descending order and limiting to the top 5 countries.
 ```sql